 Delayed ejaculation used to be known as retarded ejaculation, until we decided that calling a man a "retarded ejaculator" was a bit harsh.
 It's also referred to as inhibited ejaculation.
-Even though somewhere between 2% to 6% of men have the problem, very little research has been done on it and very little credible information is available for consumers.
+2% to 6% of men have the problem, but very little research has been done on it and very little credible information is available for consumers.

-Of course, if you're a man who comes faster than Hans Solo in a Millennium Falcon, you might be thinking, what's the big deal here?--I'll trade my prematurely ejaculating penis for another guy's slow stick in a heartbeat.
-But unless you've been there and done that, it's hard to understand just how cumbersome and what a burden on a relationship delayed ejaculation can be.
+If you're a man who comes faster than Han Solo in a Millennium Falcon, you might be thinking, what's the big deal here?--I'll trade my prematurely ejaculating penis for that problem in a heartbeat.
+But unless you've been there and done that, it's hard to understand what a burden on a relationship delayed ejaculation can be.
 It can make sex hard work for both partners.

 There can be numerous factors that contribute to how fast or slow a guy will launch his load.
-So what causes delayed ejaculation in one person might not be the same things that cause it in the next person--and I do think it is "things" rather than thing.
+This means that what causes delayed ejaculation in one person might not be the same things that causes it in the next person.
+We also need to assume there could be multiple causes rather than just one.

-I also want to comment that I think we hold men to a different standard regarding their orgasms than we do women.
-Not many years ago, we used to call a woman who couldn't have an orgasm from intercourse frigid.
-I suppose frigid is nicer than retarded, but today we say it's completely normal if a woman doesn't have an orgasm during intercourse, as long as she can pop one out when she's masturbating.
-Unfortunately, we are neither as kind nor generous with men.
+Another problem is that we hold men to a different standard regarding their orgasms than we do women.
+We say it's completely normal if a woman doesn't have an orgasm during intercourse, hoping she can have one when she's masturbating.
+We are neither as kind or generous with men.
 If a man can ONLY come from masturbation but not intercourse, we assume there's something wrong.
-He often feels horrible about himself, and his partner is sure it's because he doesn't find her sexually appealing or she can't do anything good for him in a sexual way.
+He often feels horrible about himself, and his partner is sure it's because he doesn't find her sexually appealing or she's doing something wrong.

-So if you're dealing with this problem, try to remind yourselves that there are plenty of ways you can enjoy intercourse and sexual intimacy without needing a male ejaculation as reassurance that you've crossed the lovemaking finish line.
+So if you're dealing with this problem, try to remind yourself that there are plenty of ways you can enjoy intercourse and sexual intimacy without needing a male ejaculation as reassurance that you've crossed the lovemaking finish line.
 What if you agree on a signal the woman can give during intercourse for when she's satisfied and wants to stop?
-This takes the pressure off him, and it takes the pressure off her.
+This takes the pressure off both of you.